zakuro-ai/zakuro-cache/README.md

 --------------------------------------------------------------------------------

 ZakuroCache is a Python package that provides two high-level features:
-- A simple decorator to identify the functions you want to cache.
+- A simple decorator to identify the pure functions you want to cache.
 - A caching system that never repeat twice the same execution and return a cached result instead.